Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "You okay?"

 She lay on her dolly cart for a second, clutching her multimeter to her chest wide-eyed and hyperventilating, but managed to find a nod from somewhere.
 "Y-yes chief.
-Er… Rack three, box J-seven isn’t safe."
+Er...
+Rack three, box J-seven isn’t safe."

 The shocked mood among the team evaporated with a minor laugh, which Andow led.
 "Thank you, hooky." he said, drily, then turned to Evans.
 "Get our girl a cuppa, Abie."